I wrote! Reader NotesGo to section

 Love disinfected, unctuous

 love...
-Love with his accessories, with his spare parts;
+Love with its accessories, with its spare parts;

-Love that exalts the song of frogs under the branches,
+Love that exalts the singing of the frogs under the branches,

 Incandescent love and unwary love.